Instaclustr Announces PostgreSQL® on ANF Storage Learn More

 2 – Select the cluster’s Cassandra version.
 Note that only Cassandra versions 4.0 and above are supported by PrivateLink.

-4 – Select any other add-ons you would like to include in the cluster.
-Note that Spark is currently not supported with PrivateLink.
+4 – Select any other Enterprise Add-ons you would like to include in the cluster.
+Note that Cassandra Debezium Change Data Capture Connector Enterprise Addon is not currently supported with AWS PrivateLink.

-6 – Double check the options you have selected on the confirmation page.
-If you are happy with your selection and you agree to the Instaclustr terms and conditions, click the Create Cluster button.
+6 – The confirmation page provides you the opportunity to check the options you have selected on the console.
+Click the Create Cluster button when you are happy with your selection and agree to the Instaclustr terms and conditions.

 7 – Wait for your cluster to reach the RUNNING status, this usually takes around 10 minutes, but may take longer depending on the region and number of nodes you have selected.
 Instaclustr will contact you in the event of an error or provisioning failure.